garycome/fuseclick-doc/en/0304-ParameterRules.md

 # Parameter Targeting
 For affiliate who aggregates multiple traffic sources, the quality of each traffic source varies greatly.
-If we block affiliate because of some unwanted traffic sources, the high-quality traffic will be blocked too.
+If we block affiliate because of some unwanted traffic sources, the other high-quality traffic will be blocked too.
 So we need access control for traffic sources.

-The Parameters Targeting Feature satisfies this requirement.
+Fortunately FuseClick has Parameter Targeting feature.

-We can use a Sub-Affiliate parameter to identify those difference traffic sources from one affiliate, then analyze the Sub-Affiliate traffic performance in our real-time Analyst Report, and set up rules in the Parameters Targetting feature to block those Sub-Affiliates with poor performance.
+You can use a Sub-Affiliate parameter to identify those difference traffic sources from one affiliate.
+So that you can analyze traffic performance from each Sub-Affiliate in our real-time Analyst Report, and then set up rules in the Parameters Targetting feature to block those Sub-Affiliates with poor performance.
 ![ParameterTargeting](../image/BlockParameters_2.png)

 In addition to the Sub-Affiliate parameters, we can set up rules for other parameters, such as Sub-ID1, Sub-ID2, Sub-ID3, Sub-ID4, and Sub-ID5, which can be used to identify other properties of the traffic, such as age, interest, etc.